FHOOEAIST/GTF-Paper/README.md

    - Transform the total graph to a list of dependencies
    - Extract a sub graph for the "Antenna Pod" project
    - Transform the sub graph to a Graph Viz representation
-   - Verify the "Antenna Pod" sub graph according to duplicated dependendencies with different version
+   - Verify the "Antenna Pod" sub graph according to duplicated dependencies with different version

 ## FAQ